QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 The X-Max 3 includes QIDI Print slicer software, a Prusa Slicer variant with optimized profiles.
 It adds two extra tabs, including Device, which embeds the Fluidd web interface for direct printer control.

-Fluidd control interface for Qidi X Max 3D printer showing thermal stats, print progress, settings, and macros with detailed technical data.
+Fluidd web interface for Qidi X Max 3D printer, showing temperature graphs, print progress, console logs, and macro controls, enhancing print management.

 The Guide tab features animated printer operation tutorials.